aless80/tantrix/README.md

 `python server.py <host>:<port>`

+Both computers start tantrix.py with:

+`python tantrix.py <host>:<port>`

 The default host and port are localhost and 31425, respectively.

-Both computers start tantrix.py with:

-`python tantrix.py`
+In this way server.py and tantrix.py can be run on one computer.

 #### Clone the master branch
 git clone https://github.com/aless80/tantrix.git